ScottLogic/practitioners-guides/_pages/RemoteWorkshopReadiness.md

 ---
 layout: post
 title:  "Remote Workshop Readiness"
-date:   2023-09-07 10:31:51 +0100
+date:   24-06-2023
 author: Atika Bennamane
 ---

-by Atika Bennamane

 Things to consider before diving into your workshop to make sure it's as successful as can be.

-**About this series** - The Practitioner's Guides are designed to be small practical guides for IT professionals - authored by the team at [Scott Logic](https://www.scottlogic.com/).
+**About this series** - the Scott Logic practitioner's guides are designed to be small practical guides for IT professionals.
 We draw on our collective experience to tackle topics that we don't feel are addressed elsewhere.
 Our hope is that these little 'value adds' will help you just as much as they have helped us.

-This guide is made available under the permissive Creative Commons [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-## Introduction
+## Intro

 One of the hardest things in software engineering isn\'t technology, it's people!
 Whether we're soliciting requirements from stakeholders or